alicebob/siren/README.md

 If you don't want to make Siren available to everyone in you subnet, use: `./siren -listen=localhost:6601`

+### Artist vs Albumartist

+By default Siren uses the `albumartist` field for the artist browse screen.
+If you want to use the `artist` instead field you can specify that with: `./siren -albumartist=false`.

 ### NGINX

 Suggested nginx config: